hageyahhoo/Agile2020/Agile2020.md

 <br />

 #### 3. EXERCISE PROCESS IMPROVEMENTS WITH THE TEAM
 Concurrently to rewriting test scripts, we aimed to teach the team members how to use the failure detection system without manuals and solve problems by working together.
 Therefore, the team and we SET team had been tackling with wide variety of testing issues together; the architecture and the product designs that were hard to test, preparation of test data, extension of Karate features, and so on.
 Additionally, we had taught the team members how to set goals and milestones, clarify objectives, prioritize APIs to test, provide quantitative information to users, and so forth.
+For example, we told the team members to order APIs by frequency of outages and monetary impacts to users as priorities to test.
+In other words, we showed how to apply Three KPIs concretely.

 After three months' collaborative work, finally the failure detection system with Karate became established in the team.
 Now all of the team members including the Product Manager are writing and maintaining test scripts with Karate routinely without our support.